We're working with you to make a positive impact around the world in more than 35 countries, all 50 United States and your backyard. Support our work

 In recent years, the Central Valley has seen a steady conversion of farmland to "ranchettes" and other forms of rural sprawl.
 To accommodate potential population pressures and protect prime agricultural lands, the county has designated more than 50,000 acres as development corridors designed to draw suburban development into the foothills.
 Without careful planning on the appropriate scale within these corridors, they are a concern for conservation because they can encourage land use changes harmful to natural habitats and native species in the foothills.
 The extremely steep terrain in this part of the Sierra pushes development towards the flat areas flanking sensitive rivers, where small parcel sizes increase the likelihood for fragmentation of the landscape, with negative consequences for biodiversity.

 In December 2000, The Nature Conservancy was awarded a grant from the David and Lucile Packard Foundation to develop a conservation plan for the Sequoia Foothills area in conjunction with the newly formed Sierra Los Tulares Land Trust (now the Sequoia Riverlands Trust).
 This collaborative planning process, completed in April 2002, succeeded not only in producing a compelling vision for regional conservation in Tulare County, but in forging a strong partnership between The Nature Conservancy and the land trust.
-Moving forward, the Conservancy and the land trust are building on this partnership through an innovative approach that integrates staff resources, jointly raises operating and acquisition funds, and coordinates implementation of strategic acquisitions and land-use planning efforts.
+Moving forward, TNC and the land trust are building on this partnership through an innovative approach that integrates staff resources, jointly raises operating and acquisition funds, and coordinates implementation of strategic acquisitions and land-use planning efforts.